Terms of Service

 Provider IP; Third-Party Products.
 As between the parties, (i) Provider owns all rights, title, and interests in and to the Provider IP; and (ii) the applicable third-party providers own all rights, title, and interests in and to the Third-Party Products.

 Customer Data.
 As between the parties, Customer owns all right, title, and interest in and to the Customer Data.
-Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license to access, store, transmit, use and otherwise process the Customer Data to provide the Services to Customer.
+Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license to access, store, transmit, use, and otherwise process the Customer Data to provide the Services to Customer.

 Warranty.
-Customer represents and warrants to Provider that Customer has all the rights, power and authority necessary to grant the above Customer Data license and that use of the Customer Data in the manner contemplated will not breach the rights of any third party.
-Customer is solely responsible for obtaining all rights, consents, and permissions from Authorized Users, and making all requisite disclosures, as required under applicable laws, for: (a) its use of Authorized Users in connection with the Services; and (b) for Provider to perform the Services and the obligations under this Agreement, including to collect, procure, gather, store, process and access Customer Data.
-Customer agrees that it will (i) not request any sensitive personal information, including credit card or banking information, or personal health information, from its Authorized Users through the Services; and (ii) inform Provider of any data protection laws applicable to Authorized Users.
+Customer represents and warrants to Provider that Customer has all the rights, power, and authority necessary to grant the above Customer Data license and that use of the Customer Data in the manner contemplated will not breach the rights of any third party or violate applicable Law.
+Customer is solely responsible for obtaining all rights, consents, and permissions from Authorized Users, and making all requisite disclosures, as required under applicable Laws, for: (a) its use of Authorized Users in connection with the Services; and (b) for Provider to perform the Services and the obligations under this Agreement, including to collect, procure, gather, store, process, and access Customer Data.
+Customer agrees that it will not submit through the Services any payment card information, bank account information, protected health information, or other sensitive personal information unless expressly authorized by Provider in writing and subject to any additional terms, security requirements, or technical limitations specified by Provider.
+Customer agrees to identify to Provider any data privacy or data security Laws specifically applicable to Customer’s use of the Services to the extent reasonably necessary for Provider to perform the Services in compliance with applicable Law.

 Content Responsibilities.
-Customer is responsible for any and all Customer Data provided hereunder and for compliance with this Agreement, including obtaining all necessary licenses, permissions and consents to enable all material comprising Customer Data to be made available to Provider for Provider to transmit, host and store.
+Customer is responsible for any and all Customer Data provided hereunder and for compliance with this Agreement, including obtaining all necessary licenses, permissions, and consents to enable all material comprising Customer Data to be made available to Provider for Provider to transmit, host, and store.
 Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, and appropriateness of all Customer Data.
 Customer shall make any disclosures in its privacy notices, or as otherwise required under Law, regarding Customer’s use of the Services to collect and process Customer Data.

 Feedback.
-Customer or any Authorized User or other personnel may from time to time provide suggestions, comments or other feedback (“Feedback”) with regard to the Services.
+Customer or any Authorized User or other personnel may from time to time provide suggestions, comments, or other feedback (“Feedback”) with regard to the Services.
 All Feedback is and shall be given entirely voluntarily.
 Feedback, even if designated as confidential, shall not, absent a separate written agreement, create any confidentiality obligation for Provider.
 Provider is free to use and exploit the Feedback without obligation.

 8. Limited Warranties and Warranty Disclaimer